scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 ============

 An eye diagram is a tool for the evaluation of the combined effects of channel noise and inter-symbol interference (ISI) on the performance of a channel.
-Several system performance measures can be derived by analyzing the display.
+Several system performance measures can be derived by analyzing this display.
-If the signals are too long, too short, poorly synchronized with the system clock, too high, too low, too noisy, or too slow to change, or have too much undershoot or overshoot, this can be observed from the eye diagram.
-An open eye pattern corresponds to minimal signal distortion.
-Distortion of the signal waveform due to ISI and noise appears as closure of the eye pattern.
-The waveform is complex so the eye diagram shows either the real part or the imaginary part of the signal.
-The tight waveform bundles of the eye diagram correspond to the scatter points of the IQ diagram.
-For the purposes of this paper we will be looking at the closure of the eye pattern as the mismatch of the filters increases.
-The left eye pattern of Figure :ref:`EYEdiagram` is an example of an *open-eye* with respect sampling instant 10 while the eye patter on the right is *partially closed* (degraded).
+If the signals are poorly synchronized with the system clock, or filtered improperly, or too noisy, this can be observed from the eye diagram.
+An open eye pattern corresponds to minimal signal distortion (clear diamond shape in the left plot).
+Distortion of the signal waveform due to ISI and noise appears as closure of the eye pattern (note partial closure on the right plot).
+The tight waveform bundles at the maximum opening correspond to tight scatter points of the IQ diagram, i.e., similar to the opposing pair of points on the real axis of Figure :ref:`IQdiagram`.
+Since the waveform is complex there is an eye diagram for both the real part and the imaginary part of the signal.
+For the purposes of this paper we will be looking at the closure of the eye pattern as the mismatch of the filters increases, similar to moving from the left to right side of Figure :ref:`EYEdiagram`.

 .. figure:: EYE_diagram_defined.pdf
-   :scale: 62%
+   :scale: 60%
    :align: center
    :figclass: htb